-Before placing your first bowls bet, you need to register on a bookmaker that will accept your bets.
+Before placing your first bowls bet, you must register with a bookmaker who accepts your bets.
 That might be tricky to do since not all sportsbooks offer bowls betting odds, yet there is still plenty for you to have enough options.
 However, the trick is to register with the best bowls betting sites.

-A good bookmaker for betting on bowls games must have a couple of things, mainly competitive bowls odds and enough betting markets.
+A good bookmaker for betting on bowls games must have some things, mainly competitive bowls odds and enough betting markets.
 Besides the 2, it helps if the bookmaker also has betting offers, promotions and other bonuses.

 Bowls Betting Bonuses

 Once you find bowls betting sites with solid gambling odds and enough market depth, it’s time to narrow down the list based on the bookies’ quality of bonuses.
 Since bowls is a fair niche sport, some bowls betting sites won’t have any rewards, a free bet, and other offers available, but some will.